The Goldfinch (painting): Description

-The Goldfinch is an oil painting on panel measuring 33.5 x 22.8 cm, now in the collection of the Mauritshuis in The Hague, Netherlands.
+The Goldfinch is an oil painting on panel from 1654 measuring 33.5 x 22.8 cm.
 Details of its physical structure emerged when it was restored in 2003.
-Because the lead-based paint limited the effectiveness of traditional X-rays and infrared, chief conservator Jorgen Wadum used a CT scanner to see what was under the paint layer.
+Because the lead-based paint limited the effectiveness of traditional X-rays and infrared, the chief conservator Jorgen Wadum used a CT scanner to see what was under the lead paint layer.